conorsg/nola-dash/README.md

 ####Other charts
  * Donut chart showing proportion of crimes by ZIP, click on segment to bring up polygon of ZIP on small map
- * Histograms showing cumulative count of specific crimes (homicide, rape, shooting) for this year AND this time last year

 ###Issues